libranet/libranet-quantum/docs/readme.md

 ## License

-Distributed under the terms of the [MIT license][license], _libranet-qiskit_ is free and open source software.
+Distributed under the terms of the [MIT license][license], _libranet-quantum_ is free and open source software.

 ## Issues